aliftype/aref-ruqaa/README.md

 ==========

 ![Sample](sample.png)
-Aref Ruqaa is an Arabic typeface that aspires to capture the essence of the classical [Ruqaa][1] calligraphic style.
+Aref Ruqaa (رقعة عارف) is an Arabic typeface that aspires to capture the essence of the classical [Ruqaa][1] calligraphic style.

 The Arabic part of Aref Ruqaa is designed by the Arabic calligrapher and type